rranelli/rranelli.github.io/_posts/10-01-2015-complete-data-structures-courses.md

 # <p hidden>Complete Data Structures Courses<p hidden>

 **TL;DR**: The internet is amazing and you can learn almost anything you want for free and with the best material out there.
+Today the lack of formal education is much less of a barrier than it used to be.

 <span class="underline"><p hidden>excerpt-separator<p hidden></span>